 As shown by the discussion around 5G technology, the new era of geoeconomic competition has also expanded to the technological domain, where the importance of strategic autonomy and state control seems to be continuously growing.
 While the competition over the strategic control of technology takes place mostly between the United States and China, other states cannot escape its impacts and implications, either.
 Europe, Finland and their technology companies are susceptible to geoeconomic risks, which can influence market entry and market operations.
 Therefore, there is a clear need for a better understanding of the interdependencies and risks related to technological competition, as well as better ways to recognize and evaluate geoconomic risks.

-The research project is led by Programme Director Mikael Wigell from the Finnish Institute of International Affairs (FIIA).
-The research team also includes Senior Research Fellow Saila Turtiainen (FIIA), Visiting Researcher Christian Fjäder (FIIA), Leading Researcher Niklas Helwig (FIIA), Principle Scientist Arho Suominen (VTT), Senior Scientist Matthias Deschryvere (VTT), Research Director Heli Koski (Etla) and Researcher Ville Kaitila (Etla).
-The project is coordinated by Specialist Anu Ruokamo (FIIA).
+The research project was led by Programme Director Mikael Wigell from the Finnish Institute of International Affairs (FIIA).
+The research team also included Senior Research Fellow Christian Fjäder (FIIA), Leading Researcher Niklas Helwig (FIIA), Principal Scientist Arho Suominen (VTT), Senior Scientist Matthias Deschryvere (VTT), Research Director Heli Koski (Etla) and Researcher Ville Kaitila (Etla).
+The project was coordinated by Specialist Anu Ruokamo (FIIA).